readthedocs/website/content/pages/terms-of-service.rst

 You must provide a valid email address in order to complete the signup process.
-Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity) or if you opt for a `paid Account <terms-of-service:Payment>`, in which case additional information will be necessary for billing purposes.
+Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity) or if you opt for a `paid Account <#payment>`_, in which case additional information will be necessary for billing purposes.

 Account requirements
 ~~~~~~~~~~~~~~~~~~~~